MarcPozzo/MyProjects/Birds_Detection/README.md

 ![byolo](https://user-images.githubusercontent.com/30336936/95218793-f47a4300-07f4-11eb-82ed-b2a380168ef5.jpg)

-Model_Results
+# Description of folders

+Demonstration : folder containing a summary of the steps taken in the other files

-Run VGG16, Lenet or Yolov2 and displays the number of birds find and the number of False Positive
+Model_Results : Run VGG16, Lenet or Yolov2 and displays the number of birds find and the number of False Positive

 Train : Train Different version of custom Lenet neural networks